ewfx/gaipl-ai-pragnya/README.md

 Prajñā is the state of wisdom which is higher than the knowledge obtained by reasoning and inference.
 (Wikipedia)

-**Prajña**, the **Integrated Platform Environment** is a one-stop shop for all relevant services, applications, tools, interfaces knowledge banks, etc. This is required by Service Desk Engineers to be effectively be notified, triage and resolve incidents.
+**Prajña**, the **Integrated Platform Environment** is a one-stop solution for all essential services, applications, tools, interfaces knowledge banks, etc. It equips Service Desk Engineers with everything they need to be effectively notified, triage and resolve incidents.
 The Wisdom or Prajña (प्रज्ञा) comes from **integrating GenAI** into the platform thereby vastly increasing the amount of information and past knowledge available to the engineer to resolve incidents in the most efficient way thereby reducing the **MTTR**. <br/>